Delhi City Sight Seeing By Taxi

-Delhi is the capital of India, and it's also the travel hub of northern India.
-It's an excellent base for visiting Agra and the Taj Mahal, and the Rajasthani colour of Jaipur is less than five hours away.
-If you're heading north to the Himalaya or east to the ghats of Varanasi, you'll probably pass through Delhi.
+Delhi Is The Capital Of India, and its also the travel hub of northern India.
+Its an excellent base for visiting Agra and the Taj Mahal, and the Rajasthani colour of Jaipur is less than five hours away.
+If you e heading north to the Himalaya or east to the ghats of Varanasi, youll probably pass through Delhi.
 So you might as well grit your teeth, hold your breath and dive on in.

 FORTS & MONUMENTS